Augmented Quantization: Mixture Models for Risk-Oriented Sensitivity Analysis

-The quantization error is a natural measure of clustering performance and clustering is a way to decompose the minimization of the global error.
-Such a decomposition is justified by Proposition~\ref{glob_and_quanti}, which shows that a low quantization error guarantees a low global error.
+The quantization error aggregates the local errors between the clusters and the representatives, while the global error characterizes the overall mixture.
+The quantization error provides a natural measure of clustering performance, and this clustering serves here as a means to decompose the minimization of the global error.
+This decomposition is justified by Proposition~\ref{glob_and_quanti}, which shows that a low quantization error ensures a low global error.